-Fluctuations in the value of these currencies with respect to the Group's euro functional currency may have a significant impact on the Group's financial condition and results of operations.
-When considering the Group's position, the Group believes that a strengthening of the euro exchange rate (the Group's functional currency) by 1% against all other foreign currencies from the December 31, 2018 rate would decrease shareholders' equity by approximately \$2 million (2017: \$4 million increase).
+Fluctuations in the value of these currencies with respect to the euro functional currency may have a significant impact on the Group's financial condition and results of operations.
+The Group believes that a strengthening of the euro exchange rate (the functional currency) by 1% against all other foreign currencies from the December 31, 2019 rate would decrease shareholders' equity by approximately \$4 million (2018: \$2 million decrease).